 - (1) General.
-The SCB is appointed ad hoc for each hearing by SCCS from the pool described in Section 8.2.1.
-SCCS shall appoint a SCB consisting of one (1) nonvoting Chairperson and seven (7) voting members.
+The SCB is appointed ad hoc for each hearing by the Director of SCCS from the pool described in Section 8.2.1.
+SCCS shall appoint a SCB consisting of one (1) non-voting Chairperson and seven (7) voting members.
 SCCS shall not appoint persons on the basis of how SCCS anticipates that they will vote.
 The Chairperson shall be a University faculty member or staff employee who has received training from SCCS on how to conduct a SCB Hearing.
-Five (5) voting members and one (1) nonvoting Chairperson constitute a quorum of the SCB that was appointed by SCCS; however, SCCS will make reasonable efforts to seat a SCB consisting of seven (7) voting members.
-In seating any SCB, except as provided in Section 8.2.2(2) or Section 8.2.2(3), the student composition of the voting members of the SCB must be equal to or greater than the sum of the faculty and staff voting members.
-Regardless of the number of voting members present, all classifications of the University community (students, faculty, and staff) must be represented by at least one (1) voting member, except as provided in Section 8.2.2(2) or Section 8.2.2(3). - (2) Exception for Cases Involving Allegations of Sexual Misconduct.
+Five (5) voting members and one (1) non-voting Chairperson constitute a quorum of the SCB that was appointed by SCCS; however, SCCS will make reasonable efforts to seat a SCB consisting of seven (7) voting members.
+Regardless of the number of voting members present, all classifications of the University community (students, faculty, and/or staff) must be represented by at least one (1) voting member, except as provided in Section 8.2.2(2) or Section 8.2.2(3). - (2) Exception for Cases Involving Allegations of Sexual Misconduct.
 Notwithstanding anything to the contrary in Section 8.2.2(1), SCCS shall not appoint students to serve on the SCB in a case involving an allegation of sexual misconduct unless both the Respondent and the Complainant consent to having students appointed to serve on the SCB hearing their case. - (3) Exception for Cases Involving Allegations of Research Misconduct.
 Notwithstanding anything to the contrary in Section 8.2.2(1), SCCS shall not appoint students to serve on the SCB in a case involving an allegation of research misconduct.